 Further applications of programming techniques, introducing the fundamental concepts of data structures and algorithms.
 Topics include data structures (including stacks, queues, linked lists, hash tables, trees, and graphs), searching, sorting, recursion, and algorithmic analysis.
 Programs will be implemented in an appropriate object oriented language.
 This course is included in the Field of Study Curriculum for Computer Science.
-(3 lecture and 3 lab hours per week) Prerequisite: COSC 1437.
+(2 lecture and 4 lab hours per week) Prerequisite: COSC 1437 or ITSE 2417.
 [CB11.0201.5707]